toolleeo/cli-apps/README.md

 Programs to analyze and summarize the usage of disks, visualize and report the size of directories and sub-directories, etc..

-* [cdu](http://arsunik.free.fr/prog/cdu.html) - cdu (colored `du`) is a Perl script that calls `du` and displays a pretty histogram with optional colors allowing to immediately see the directories which take most disk space.
+* [cdu](http://arsunik.free.fr/prog/cdu.html) - (colored `du`) - a Perl script that calls `du` and displays a pretty histogram with optional colors allowing to immediately see the directories which take most disk space.
 * [dfc](https://github.com/rolinh/dfc) - Report file system space usage information with style.
 * [diskonaut](https://github.com/imsnif/diskonaut) - Terminal disk space navigator that traverse the file-system with a TUI interface.
 * [diskus](https://github.com/sharkdp/diskus) - Minimal, fast alternative to du -sh.